BiancaMe/Capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 <a name="about-project">Capstone Project</a>
+# 📖 <a name="about-project">Capstone Project-Yesterland</a>

-**Portfolio Mobile** is a project from the first module in wich we can apply our knowledge in Flexbox and implement the basics items for a website to mobile-divices.
+**Yesterland** is a project from the first module in wich we can apply our knowledge in Flexbox and implement the basics items for a website to mobile-divices.

 ## 🛠 Built With <a name="built-with">HTML5 & CSS3 & JS</a>